DonEasy1/doneasy1.github.io/_posts/2021-05-26-Awaiting News.md

 ---
 layout: post
-title: Awaiting News
+title: Nominations
 ---

-Candidacy is official.
+Business Manager Candidacy is official.
 Stay tuned for more!